peculis/SIAABMSim/README.md

 The simulations configuration files are placed in the Input folder (see the structure of the Input folder) and the results from the Simulation are written in the Output folder.

 For a complete overview of SIAABMSim please see [here](https://github.com/peculis/SIAABMSim/blob/master/docs/SIAABMSimSimulationEnvironment.pdf).

+SIAABMSim was developed as part of a PhD Thesis and used for testing hypotheses.
+For the complete PhD Thesis please see  [here](https://github.com/peculis/SIAABMSim/blob/master/docs/RPeculis-PhDThesis-UniSA-Final.pdf).